react-navigation/react-navigation.github.io/versioned_docs/version-5.x/redux-integration.md

 ### Pass the state you care about as a param to the screen

-If the value isn't expected to change, you can just pass it from a `connect`ed component to the other screen as a param.
+If the value isn't expected to change, you can just pass it from a connected component to the other screen as a param.

 ```js
 <Button